uWaterloo/api-documentation/v2/courses/subject_catalog_number_prerequisites.md

 ## Description

-> This method returns parsed and raw representation of prerequsites for a given course
+> This method returns parsed and raw representation of prerequisites for a given course

 ## Summary